-The Bachelor of Arts in Architectural Design is a pre-professional degree that prepares candidates for admission with advanced standing to most professional architecture graduate programs.
+The Bachelor of Arts in Architectural Design / Pre-professional is an undergraduate degree program that prepares candidates for admission with advanced standing to most professional architecture graduate programs.
 It is also good preparation for other roles that benefit from an understanding of and exposure to architectural design and problem solving such as government, development, management, planning, art, graphic design, and digital arts.

-Applicants are admitted into the program in their junior year after completing two years of coursework and undergoing a competitive admissions process.
-During Years 3 and 4, the coursework provides students with a firm foundation in the historical, theoretical, technological, and environmental forces that influence architectural design.
-Architectural design studios provide students with the opportunity to synthesize their knowledge and skills through design projects undertaken in an intensive studio environment.
+Applicants are admitted into the program in their junior year after completing two years of coursework and undergoing a competitive admissions process in the spring of sophomore year.
+During Years Three and Four, the coursework provides students with a firm foundation in the historical, theoretical, technological, and environmental forces that influence architectural design.
+Architectural design studios provide students with the opportunity to synthesize their knowledge and skills through design projects undertaken in the creative space of the architectural studio.

 The prerequisite classes students must take for admission into the program include: